-The average time taken to obtain approval of a job description is 3 weeks from receipt of the completed JDR form.
+The average time taken to respond with a review of a job description is 3 weeks from receipt of the completed JDR form.

 It is a legal requirement for all doctors to be on the GMC’s specialist register before they can take up a consultant appointment.
 Specialist registrars who have CCT dates no more than 6 months from the date of an AAC may apply and be interviewed.
 It is advisable that all other categories of doctors should be on (or likely to be on) the specialist register, before being considered for a consultant appointment by an AAC.